Zambezi National Park Zimbabwe

 Our page on Victoria Falls Weather details the best season for various activities in the Falls.
 Generally game will congregate towards the river in the drier months and as soon as the rains arrive in November/December they will start to move inland to give the riverine vegetation a chance to recover for next year.

-Zimbabwe National Parks has some excellent lodges along the river and there are some camping facilities as well.
-You can read more about that on our Zambezi National Park accommodation page
+Zimbabwe National Parks has some basic self-catering lodges along the river and there are some camping facilities as well.
+You can read more about that on our Zambezi National Park accommodation page.

 Bookings for this accommodation can be done via the contact details below: